Check your Eligibility

 Age: You will gain a maximum of 30 points if your age is between 25 to 32 years.

 English proficiency: A score of 8 bands in the IELTS exam can give you a maximum of 20 points.
-However, the Australian immigration authorities allow applicants to take any of the English proficiency tests such as IELTS, PTE, TOEFL, etc. You can try for the required score in any of these tests.
+However, the Australian immigration authorities allow applicants to take English proficiency tests such as IELTS, PTE, TOEFL, etc. You can try for the required score on any of these tests.

-Work experience: Skilled employment outside Australia with 8 to 10 years of experience counting back from the date of your PR application will give you 15 points, lesser years of experience means fewer points.
+Work experience: Skilled employment outside Australia with 8 to 10 years of experience counting back from the date of your PR application will give you 15 points; fewer years of experience means fewer points.

 Skilled employment in Australia with 8 to 10 years of experience from the date of application will give you a maximum of 20 points.

-Education: Points for the education criteria depends on the educational qualification.
-Maximum points are given to a doctorate degree from an Australian university or a doctorate from a university outside Australia provided it is recognized by the Australian government.
+Education: Points for the education criteria depend on the educational qualification.
+Maximum points are given to a doctorate degree from an Australian university or a doctorate from a university outside Australia, provided it is recognized by the Australian government.

 Spouse application: If your spouse is also an applicant for the PR visa, you will be eligible for additional points.

-Other qualifications: You can gain points if you meet any of the following criteria.
+Other qualifications: You can gain points if you meet the following criteria.